 Table2: it does not seem fair to compare one attention unit with the whole ResNet50.

 We very much agree with your point of view.
 It is indeed unfair to compare the attention module with the complete network structure ResNet, we also thought about this issue before submitting the paper, which forced us to take five decimal places.
 However, our original intention is to exchange the smallest possible price for a larger improvement, which is also the meaning of this part of the content.
-Therefore, we wish a reservation of this comparison.
+Therefore, we wish a reservation of this comparison.In addition, we have added experiments on DANet and Deeplabv3 on this indicator, and added “...as shown in Table 2, A-PSPNet increases the amount of network parameters by about 1.13% and the amount of calculation by 0.01% compared with PSPNet...” in last paragraph of the Section V-C.

 V-C. Comparison of effectiveness: Is the PSPNet from table 3 somehow related to the ResNet50 from table 2?
 If they are, the gain in the indicators are almost the same as the overhead.
 If they are related, it should be discussed.
 If they are not related, it should be clarified.
 Why are the networks from table 3 not discussed in table 2?
 If the lightness is so important, at least the models that present the top 2 indicators in table 3 should be compared in table 2.
 Also, I believe it should be 1.32 percentage point (pp), not “a 1.32% improvement”.

 We are very sorry that we wrote the ambiguous "A-PSPNet" in Table 2.
-Its original meaning refers to the basic feature extraction modules in A-PSPNet (exclude Pyramid analysis module) to compare other models, which is the improved ResNet50.
+Its original meaning refers to the basic feature extraction modules in A-PSPNet (exclude Pyramid analysis module) to compare other models, which is the improved ResNet50(Feature Extraction Module).
 Then we have made correction according to the comments.

 VI-Conclusion: